baobabKoodaa/blog/README.md

     - Submission works for users who have JS disabled.
 - Allow multiple tags (used to be just 1 category per post)
 - Allow custom React components inside Markdown files.
-- Added 'Follow' page, so users know that RSS feed exists (the page also contains a link to email newsletter)
+- Added 'Subscribe' page, so users know that RSS feed exists (the page also contains a link to email newsletter)
 - Added infinite scroll, which gracefully degrades into pagination.
 - Many design changes.
 Spent a lot of time tweaking image placeholders :gem: Removed and simplified a lot of features to create a less cluttered look (matter of preference, eye of the beholder and so forth...)